jeffreyroach94/bright-verde/README.md

 nRF24L01

-You'll need to download teh RF24 library
+You'll need to download the RF24 library